 Those who have been musicians appear to have a cognitive advantage.
 Senior musicians typically do better than their peers, not only in auditory function but also in cognitive control.
 Even people with little musical background improve in these areas after only a short period of musical training.
 It may be that you’re never too old to learn an instrument – and probably should!

 All in all, there’s strong evidence that music therapy is beneficial for dementia patients.
 Others would go further and say that it’s an absolute necessity for them.

 Putting the Evidence to Work

 However, it doesn’t require a music-oriented professional to help a senior with music.
-Other staff can arrange concerts and other musical events.
-Family and friends can create playlists of music meaningful to their loved ones over the course of their lifetime.
+Other staff can arrange concerts and musical events.
+Family and friends can contribute playlists of music meaningful to their loved ones.

 Then there’s active participation in music activities: singalongs and choirs can benefit a wide range of people with various levels of cognitive ability.
 Such activities are socially constructive because they promote interaction and build relationships among those who are at risk of becoming isolated.
 Also, singing is a physical boon for the individual.
 It improves lung capacity, increases blood oxygenation, and promotes alertness.